 Heat's Hassan Whiteside: Will remain out Friday

-Whiteside (hip) has been ruled out for Friday's game against the Lakers, Tim Reynolds of the Associated Press reports.
+Whiteside (hip) has been ruled out for Friday's game against the Thunder, Ira Winderman of the South Florida Sun Sentinel reports.

-Whiteside will miss a fourth straight game Friday and it's somewhat discouraging that he's being ruled out a day in advance.
-However, the Heat don't play again until Monday against the Nuggets, which should give Whiteside another three full days for additional rest and rehabilitation.
-Look for Bam Adebayo to start at center in his place Friday, with Kelly Olynyk seeing added run off the bench.
+Whiteside will be missing a fifth straight contest and the fact that he's being ruled out a day in advance doesn't provide much optimism that a return is forthcoming.
+With Whiteside sidelined once again, look for Bam Adebayo to continue to start, with Kelly Olynyk slated to see a significant workload off the bench following a couple of impressive performances.

 More News